MarkMindCkm/obsidian-markmind/README.md

 ## Change log  v1.0.7
-fix #24 , fix pdf select multi line to highlight
+fix #24 , fix pdf select multi line to highlight , this problem is caused by pdf plugin

  **Important**:
  **You should to download the pdfjs plugin again [PDFJS Plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.7/pdfjs.zip), it keep more functions and it support multi open**